Daniel Marmenlind

-Daniel Marmenlind (born 14 November 1997) is a Swedish ice hockey goaltender.
-He is currently playing with Malmö Redhawks of the Swedish Hockey League.
+Daniel Marmenlind (born 14 November 1997) is a Swedish professional ice hockey player who is a goaltender for Djurgårdens IF of the Swedish Hockey League (SHL).

 Playing career

 Marmenlind started his career in the youth ranks of Wings HC Arlanda, Djurgårdens IF and Örebro HK.
 In 2015–16, Marmenlind logged his first minutes in Sweden's top-flight Swedish Hockey League (SHL) with Örebro HK and was temporarily loaned to Wings HC Arlanda and IFK Arboga of the Swedish Hockeyettan.

-Marmenlind was considered one of the top goaltender prospects in the 2016 NHL Entry Draft.
+Marmenlind was considered one of the top goaltender prospects in the 2016 NHL entry draft.
 Despite this he went undrafted in both 2016 and 2017.